TK Elevator North America

 For more than a decade, TK Elevator (TKE) — formerly Thyssenkrupp Elevator — has performed Life Cycle Assessments to rigorously evaluate the environmental impact of its products.
 In 2017, it became the first elevator company to publish an Environmental Product Declaration, prioritizing transparency in its journey to sustainability leadership.
 That same year, TKE set out to establish an Innovation and Qualification Center (IQC) as part of a three-building complex in The Battery Atlanta.
 The IQC would play a significant role in the company’s target of achieving zero carbon emissions before 2050.

-Taking advantage of its highly visible location, the TK Elevator North America Headquarters merges high performance with experiential, interactive design to achieve heightened awareness of its sustainability mission.
+Taking advantage of its highly visible location, the TK Elevator North America Regional Business Support Center merges high performance with experiential, interactive design to achieve heightened awareness of its sustainability mission.

 - First test tower in the Western Hemisphere to achieve LEED Gold certification